pandoc-ext/fonts-and-alignment/README.md

 1. Move the filter to a location recognized by Pandoc.

-1. Add the filter to your defaults file like so:

-    ```yaml
-    filters:
-      - fonts-and-alignment.lua
-    ```

-    or specify it as an option on the command line with:

-    ```bash
-    --lua-filter fonts-and-alignment.lua
-    ```

-1. To generate the PDF document, execute the following command:
+1. Generate the PDF document by executing the following command specifying the Lua filter using the `--lua-filter` option:

     ```bash
     pandoc --from markdown --to latex --lua-filter fonts-and-alignment.lua \